hope-inprogress/hope-inprogress/README.md

 ## 🌸 Little More About Me

-- 🧶 I’m also a crocheter & craft lover — I share this side of me on [@hope.inprogress](https://www.instagram.com/hope.inprogress)
+- 🧶 I’m also a crocheter & craft lover — I share this side of me on [@thehopefulcrocheter](https://www.instagram.com/thehopefulcrocheter)
-- 🖋️ I write stories and reflections as **Echo & Whispers**
-- 🌍 Dreaming of exploring the world one country (and code) at a time
+- 🌍 Dreaming of exploring the world, one language (and one country) at a time

 ---

 ## 🤝 Let’s Connect & Collaborate

-I love meeting new people, sharing knowledge, and working on meaningful projects.
+I’m looking to grow as a developer, contribute to impactful projects, and collaborate with teams or mentors who value innovation, learning, and creativity.
 If you want to say hi, collaborate, or just give feedback — don’t hesitate 💌

 > *“In progress — always, hopefully.”*